 ZeptoN, building upon Java is architecture aloof.
-Software does not depend exclusively on the features of the underlying hardware, so there is no "lock into" the hardware, or operating system.
-A ZeptoN program can inter-operate with other platforms, systems, servers completely unaware of the architecture details.
+The software does not depend exclusively on the features of the underlying hardware, so there is no "lock into" the hardware, or operating system.
+A ZeptoN program can interoperate with other platforms, systems, and servers completely unaware of the architecture details.